shie-ld/blog/introduction-to-database-sharding.md

 ## Conclusion

 Sharding can be a great solution for a database with a large amount of data.
 It helps to split the load from a single node to multiple nodes.
-But, it adds a lot of complexity to the application.
+But it adds a lot of complexity to the application.

 Sharding can be necessary in some cases, but one need to exhaust other options like adding caching or migrating to a larger server before adding sharding as the time to create and the maintenance costs might outweigh the benefits of sharding.